-Standard Test Method for Potential Alkali Reactivity of Aggregates (Mortar-Bar Method)
+Standard Test Method for Determining the Potential Alkali-Silica Reactivity of Combinations of Cementitious Materials and Aggregate (Accelerated Mortar-Bar Method)1

-This standard is issued under the fixed designation C 1260; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
+This standard is issued under the fixed designation C 1567; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
 A number in parentheses indicates the year of last reapproval.
-A superscript epsilon ( $\epsilon$ ) indicates an editorial change since the last revision or reapproval.
+A superscript epsilon (ε) indicates an editorial change since the last revision or reapproval.

-1. Scope\
+1. Scope

-1.1 This test method permits detection, within 16 days, of the potential for deleterious alkali-silica reaction of aggregate in mortar bars.
+1.1 This test method permits detection within 16 days of the potential for deleterious alkali-silica reaction of combinations of cementitious materials and aggregate in mortar bars.
+The cementitious materials are composed of various proportions of hydraulic cement, pozzolans and ground granulated blast-furnace slag.